JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

                 json(Json {
                     // Produces more readable JSON
                     prettyPrint = true
+                    // Allows non-standard JSON input,
-                    // Relaxed requirements for the JSON format isLenient = true
+                    // such as unquoted keys and string values isLenient = true
                     // Ignores keys that haven't been declared in the model ignoreUnknownKeys = true